fbpx

 PLEASE NOTE that these prices are based on Tuesday’s closing prices.
 Should the underlying move significantly during the pre-market hours, we will likely adjust the strikes and prices to reflect a more accurate trade entry.

-View C Trade
+View MCHP Trade